A-Z Cruise Holiday Guide

-Whereas infra-red hearing loops are fitted on all vessels, with headsets available from Reception, for use in the main ‘Show Lounge’, please note that this headset system is not suitable for people who wear permanently inserted hearing devices; and none of our cabins feature any additional emergency equipment such as flashing lights or ‘bed shakers’ that can be used in the event of an emergency.
-In the event of an emergency our specifically trained and assigned crew will come directly to your cabin.
+Whereas infra-red hearing loops are fitted on all vessels, with headsets available from Reception, for use in the main ‘Show Lounge’, please note that this headset system is not suitable for people who wear permanently inserted hearing devices; and none of our rooms feature any additional emergency equipment such as flashing lights or ‘bed shakers’ that can be used in the event of an emergency.
+In the event of an emergency our specifically trained and assigned crew will come directly to your room.
 However, please let us have advance notice of any serious hearing impairment.

-At least 24 hours before the end of your cruise full disembarkation instructions will be placed within your cabin.
+At least 24 hours before the end of your cruise full disembarkation instructions will be placed within your room.
 On arrival into UK ports the cruise ship has to be cleared by Customs and Immigration Officials before disembarkation can commence.
-This enables you to have a leisurely breakfast, vacate your cabin, and take a comfortable seat in one of the public lounges before being called forward according to your colour coded disembarkation card.
+This enables you to have a leisurely breakfast, vacate your room, and take a comfortable seat in one of the public lounges before being called forward according to your colour coded disembarkation card.

 In general, disembarkation in a UK port commences at 0800hrs, but please allow up to 2 hours for the entire cruise ship to be cleared.
 Please plan your onward journey from the UK port accordingly.